-To better understand how the pandemic may be causing this spike in mental health concerns, we are going to consider the cases of Brian and Diane through the lens of the biopsychosocial (BPS) framework as well as the physiology of the trauma response.
+To better understand how the pandemic may be causing this spike in mental health concerns, we are going to consider the cases of a new patient Adam as well as Diane through the lens of the biopsychosocial (BPS) framework as well as the physiology of the trauma response.
 You’ve likely learned the BPS model in your past medical training, but if you want a refresher on the topic, you can review it here.

 These cases capture some of the ways the pandemic may impact the mental health of our patients; we appreciate that there may be numerous factors that affect their health.
 Our goal is to demonstrate some of the prevalent stressors that we are seeing in our patients right now and provide examples of how to pull together the many interwoven life events that contribute to our patients' mental health.

 Please note that these cases was updated on 9/22/20 to reflect the changing environment our patients are experiencing as a result of the ongoing pandemic.
 Faculty review of the new edits is pending at this time.

 Let’s begin with Adam.
 Adam is a healthy, 20-year-old college student in Boston who has just returned to campus for his junior year.